-- Do not use this truck unless you are trained and authorized. - Be certain you understand how your truck works and the hazards that go with it.
-Don't use the truck if you have any doubts. - Know the capacity of your truck. - Some trucks are not allowed in areas where thereare fire hazards.
+- Do not use this truck unless you are trained and certified. - Be certain you understand how your truck works and the hazards that go with it.
+Don't use the truck if you have any doubts. - Know the capacity of your truck.
+Make certain you use the correct units of measure - Some trucks are not allowed in areas where there are fire hazards.
 Be certain your truck is the correct fire safety type for the area. - Make sure your hands and shoes are clean and dry, and your clothing is proper for the job.